tramarobin/fctSnPM/README.md

 * `alphaT` is the original alpha used for post hoc tests (Bonferonni correction is applied after as alphaT/number of comparisons.
 Default is 0.05. @isnumeric. (changes are not recommended)
 * `nT` is the number of post hoc tests performed (override the alphaT - not recommended). @isnumeric.
 Specified either alphaT or nT, but not both.
 * `doAllInteractions` By default, all post hoc tested are made even if ANOVA did not revealed interaction.
-Use 0 to performed only post-hoc were interaction was found. @isnumeric.
+Use 0 to performed only post-hoc when interaction was found. @isnumeric.
 * `ignoreAnova` By default, consider the ANOVA significant location to interpret post-hoc.
 Use 1 to interpret only post-hoc tests (not recommended). @isnumeric.